 |🇵🇦 Panama||US Dollar (USD)||$1.00||$1.13||$0.75||$0.71||$0.13|

-generally be a small charge, often between $3-5 USD.
+generally be a small charge, often between $3 to 5 USD.
 On top of that, your bank at home may charge

 you their own processing fees.